SayaliNilangekar/cmpe-255-music-decade-prediction/README.md

 *NOTE: Due to the large file size of the dataset, we are unable to upload the dataset directly to GitHub.
 Therefore, please download the dataset from the aforementioned website.

+# Project Description

+Our project presents a regression and classification analysis of a subset of the Million Songs Dataset.
+We have attempted to use various regression models to successfully predict the release year of a song and also tried to use various classification models to categorize songs by decade based on various features given in the dataset linked below.